 While interest rates are important, they're only one part of the overall loan cost.
 Many loans include an origination fee, which is charged up front and adds to the total cost before repayment begins.

 Over the life of the loan, the total interest paid can significantly increase the final expense, especially for longer-term loans.
-On top of that, monthly payments represent an ongoing burden that businesses must account for in their budgets.
+Additionally, monthly payments represent an ongoing burden that businesses must account for in their budgets.
 Borrowers should also watch for hidden loan fees, such as late payment penalties, servicing charges, or prepayment fees, that can quietly raise the overall cost of borrowing.

 Monthly Payment Examples by Loan Amount